 To discover and develop innovative therapeutics that preserve and restore brain function for patients at risk for neurodegeneration, benefiting the lives of patients, their families, and society as a whole.

 Nearly every minute, someone in America transitions from normal aging when occasional senior moments of memory loss become an everyday part of life.
-This condition is called amnestic mild cognitive impairment (aMCI), the symptomatic, pre-dementia stage of Alzheimer’s.
+This condition is called amnestic mild cognitive impairment (aMCI) due to Alzheimer’s disease (or prodromal AD), the earliest symptomatic stage characterized by memory loss.
 For most people, their memory will worsen and within a few years, their condition will transition to Alzheimer’s dementia.
 Unfortunately, today there is no treatment for patients experiencing aMCI.

 Decades of research show the the best prospect to prevent and delay progression to Alzheimer’s dementia is to intervene as early as possible, at the stage of aMCI.
 Currently, patients with aMCI have no treatment for their symptoms or therapy to prevent Alzheimer’s dementia.
 The goal of AgeneBio’s lead development program is to provide a solution to this unmet medical need.